ABOUT BCC RIDE AND DRIVE

-This event offers a unique opportunity for riders to enjoy a day's riding in one of the most beautiful parkland settings, totally free from traffic.
+This event offers a unique opportunity for riders to enjoy a day's riding in one of the most beautiful parkland settings which is totally free from traffic.

-Organised by the parishioners of the four local churches, the ride includes a choice of three routes of 8, 12 or 15 miles long through the grounds of Grimsthorpe Castle which is near Bourne in Lincolnshire.
-The event is held by the kind permission of the Grimsthorpe and Drummond Castle Trust Ltd.
+Organised by the parishioners of the four local churches, the ride includes a choice of three routes of 8, 12 or 15 miles taking you through the grounds of Grimsthorpe Castle - located near Bourne in Lincolnshire.
+The event is held by the end permissions of the Grimsthorpe and Drummond Castle Trust Ltd.

-All the rides are within the grounds - entirely off public roads with tranquil parkland tracks, woods and views of the lake and castle.
-It is well marshalled and clearly signposted with St John Ambulance present to assist with any incidents.
+All the ride and carriage drive routes are within the grounds - entirely off public roads - with tranquil parkland tracks, woods and views of the lake and castle.
+It is well marshalled, clearly signposted and supported by a local ambulance service to assist with any incidents.

-Each of the routes has been drawn up with the help of the estate manager, himself a keen horseman and allows the opportunity for those who wish to practise over the optional jumps from the now defunct Hunter Trial course which used to take place in the park.
-These are located some way into the rides allowing the horses to warm up before facing such a challenge.
+Each of the routes have been drawn up with the help of the estate manager and allows the opportunity for those who wish to practise over the optional jumps from the now defunct Hunter Trial course which used to take place in the park.
+These are located some way into the ride allowing the horses to warm up before facing such a challenge!

-There is ample space for horseboxes of all sizes in the Gymkhana field where all the routes start and finish and where hot and cold refreshments are available alongside the secretary's tent.
+There is ample space for horse boxes of all sizes in the Gymkhana field where all the routes start and finish and hot and cold refreshments available alongside the secretary's tent.

-All who have ridden the various routes comment on the peace and tranquillity of a truly spectacular setting with the enormous benefit of being totally traffic free, each ride being completely contained within the park itself.
-Even inclement weather doesn’t dampen their enthusiasm.
+All who have ridden or driven the various routes comment on the peace and tranquillity of a truly spectacular setting - even inclement weather does not dampen their enthusiasm!

-While providing a unique opportunity to the equestrian community, the main function of the event is to raise much needed funds to support the fabric of our four local churches.
-All monies raised are divided equally between the churches as well as an external charity chosen in turn by each of the churches.
+Whilst providing a unique opportunity to the equestrian community, the main function of the event is to raise much needed funds to support the fabric of our four local churches.
+All monies raised are divided equally between the churches as well as an external charity.
 These have included The Lincolnshire Air Ambulance, the St Matthew Housing Trust, Homestart, MIND, The Carers Sitter Service among many others.